 - Keeping a safe physical distance and avoiding gatherings

 - Parents can access additional information on appropriate health precautions via the BC Centre for Disease Control website, here: http://www.bccdc.ca/health-info/diseases-conditions/covid-19

-- Starting Wednesday May 27th, City Hall will be accessible by appointment.
+- City Hall is currently accessible by appointment.
 Please call (250) 627 0960 or (250) 627 0950 to set up an appointment.
 In the interests of community and staff safety, only one customer will be permitted at a time.
 Note that alternate forms of payment to cash is preferred and residents are encouraged to use electronic means as much as possible.